BlueBrain/nexus/src/main/paradox/docs/api/iam/iam-acls-api.md

 PUT /v1/acls/{address}
   {...}
 ```
-...where `{address}` is the path where the provided collection of ACL are going to be added.
-Examples of addresses are: `/`, `/myorg` or `/myorg/myproject`.
+...where `{address}` is the target path for the ACL collection.

-The json payload contains the collection of ACL to set on the provided address.
+The json payload contains the collection of ACL to set.

 **Example**